 The worst correspondence between Eq3 and Model 4 was observed in the case of NORW and BH.
 In the former situation was similar to one observed in BALT, i.e. Eq 3 had rather high slope and severely underestimated Ptros.
 In the case of BH we observed opposite pattern: the straight line derived from Eq3 was upper than logistic regression line, i.e. “Ptros by PT calculator” overestimated Ptros values in the case of BH.

-Visual inspection of the Fig. 3c revealed that curves derived from Eq 1 and Eq 2 (“genotype by morphotype calculator”) being calibrated by a set of samples with most mixed taxonomic structure were in rather good correspondence with regression lines.
+Visual inspection of Fig. 3c revealed that curves derived from Eq 1 and Eq 2 (“genotype by morphotype calculator”) being calibrated by a set of samples with most mixed taxonomic structure were in rather good correspondence with regression lines.
 In most cases the calculator’s line situated inside 95% CI calculated for regression lines.
 However in some cases the high divergence between curves (calculator’s line was out of CI bound) was observed: P(tros|T) predicted by calculator downward deflected from regression curve in the case of WSBL and calcultor’s P(edu|E) deviated upwardly from regression curve in the case of GOM.
 However in both these cases the deviations were observed in the Ptros range corresponded to minor species: low Ptros for P(tros|T) and high Ptros for P(edu|E).